resilient-tech/india-compliance-docs/pages/blog/posts/gst-refund-accounting.md

 ## Refund Receivable Accounts — Set These Up First

 Every rupee you expect back from the government is a receivable.
-Create one account per GST component — **IGST Refund Receivable**, **CGST Refund Receivable**, **SGST Refund Receivable** — under **Current Assets**.
-Alternatively, you can just track one account for all GST components.
+Create one account per GST component (CGST, SGST, IGST) or one account for all GST components.
 These track the amount pending with the portal until the refund hits your bank.

 In India Compliance App, you can configure these directly in **GST Settings → Output Refund Accounts**.
-Once set, they become available for sales transactions that need refund treatment.
+Once set, they are validated for sales transactions that need refund treatment.

 ![Output Refund Accounts in GST Settings](../assets/gst-output-refund-account-gst-settings.jpg)